Christina Koch: Early life and education

-Koch graduated from the North Carolina School of Science and Mathematics in Durham in 1997, and then enrolled at North Carolina State University in Raleigh, from which she earned two Bachelor of Science degrees, in electrical engineering and physics (2001), and a Master of Science degree in electrical engineering (2002).
-In 2001, she became a graduate of the NASA Academy program at the Goddard Space Flight Center.
+She briefly attended White Oak High School and graduated from the North Carolina School of Science and Mathematics in Durham in 1997.
+During the 1999/2000 academic year, Hammock participated in a student exchange program at the University of Ghana, Legon, where she studied astrophysics.
+She then enrolled at North Carolina State University (NCSU) in Raleigh, earning Bachelor of Science degrees in electrical engineering and physics in 2001, followed by a Master of Science degree in electrical engineering in 2002.
+In 2001, she completed the NASA Academy program at the Goddard Space Flight Center.
+Outside of her studies she provided photographs to the Technician and did volunteer work for Habitat for Humanity and Engineers Without Borders.